 Why save water?

-The 1990s was the warmest decade on record.
+The 2000-2009 decade was the warmest on record.
 Temperatures will continue to rise over the coming decades.

 If human society takes dramatic action to curb climate change, we can stop the worst environmental damage.
 But even with strong action, we are bound to feel the effects of the climate pollution we’ve already created.